nd1012/ObjectValidation/src/ObjectValidation CountryValidator/README.md

 This library contains some object validation helper:

 - `(Try)ValidateObject` extension for validating any object type
+- `Validate(Value|Item)` extension for validating any value using a set of validation attributes or a pre-defined validation template
 - `NoValidationAttribute` for excluding types or properties from validation
 - `ObjectValidationException` for handling validation errors
 - Validation events